Learn more about...

 Evidence of our recruitment and selection process is one of the main ways we can demonstrate that the job is genuine to UKVI.

-It is required that the individual fully meets the essential selection criteria for the job, outlined in the person specification, and holds the appropriate qualifications listed.
+The individual must fully meet the essential selection criteria outlined in the person specification and hold the listed qualifications.

 Evidence that will be retained for applicable appointments: